Sanix-Darker/sanixdk.xyz/docs/USER_STORIES.md

 **F-08 / F-09 - Blog discovery**

-- As a V, `/blogs/` should show all 25 cards, with a two-column layout on wide screens.
+- As a V, `/blogs/` should show all 25 cards, with one card per row at every viewport width.
 - Typing in search should filter by title and tags, update an accessible counter, show an empty state when needed, and reset on Escape.